UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 ### Intended audience

-To complete the steps in this guide, you must have appropriate access to a subscription in the UKCloud Azure Stack portal.
+To complete the steps in this guide, you must have appropriate access to a subscription in the Azure Stack portal.

 ## Creating a load balancer

 In this section we will create a load balancer with a public IP address.

-1. Log in to the UKCloud Azure Stack portal.
+1. Log in to the Azure Stack portal.

    For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).